Massive-Scale Out-Of-Core UMAP on the GPU

 Abstract

 The Uniform Manifold Approximation and Projection (UMAP) algorithm has become a widely popular technique to reduce the dimensionality of a set of vectors, both for visualization and as a pre-processing step for follow-on machine learning tasks.
 UMAP is often an integral part of iterative and exploratory workflows, but the heavy amount of compute and memory required makes scaling to tens or even hundreds of gigabytes of vectors intractable on the CPU, often taking several hours to days to complete.
-In this paper, we show how we improved UMAP while unlocking performance that permits interactive analysis, even at massive-scale.
-We introduce an out-of-core strategy with optional multi-GPU support, achieving up to 74× faster performance than the CPU baseline.
+In this paper, we show how we improved UMAP while unlocking performance that permits interactive analysis, even at massive-scale, by introducing an out-of-core strategy with optional multi-GPU support.
+We observe 22.7x speedup using a single GPU on smaller data scales where CPU baseline runs to completion, and project up to 74x speedup using multiple GPUs on a single node at larger scales where CPU was not able to complete by extrapolating measured scaling behavior.